fullstackenviormentss/data-science-test/README.md

 - There are two files, one has the last 12 months of appointments (795,165 records) for these accounts.
 The other is the patients (65,534 records) from those appointments.

 - It is just a dump of our appointments and patients table in the database for these accounts (but identifiable information removed).
-It is missing a decent amount of information, particularly in the patients one, for privacy.
+It is missing a decent amount of information, particularly in the patient data, for privacy.

 ## Field descriptions